Trial Length, Pricing, and Rationally Inattentive Customers: Appendix D. Illustrative Evidence for Price-Trial Complementarity

 Third, the video streaming and news media categories show interesting variations.
 Netflix and major newspapers like the WSJ and NYT have largely adopted a no-free-trial policy ($T=0$).
 This signals a strategic shift towards a value-focused model, where they believe their brand and content library are strong enough to command an upfront payment without a trial period.
 In contrast, services like Hulu continue to use the 30-day trial to attract users to their lower-priced, ad-supported tier.

 In summary, the market data shows a clear bifurcation of strategies.
 Firms with high-$P$ services tend to choose low $T$, and firms with moderate $P$ often choose high $T$.
 The one combination we do not observe is a long trial paired with a very low price, or a short trial paired with a very high price (relative to its category).
-This pattern strongly supports the conclusion of Proposition \ref{prop:R2}: trial length and price are not independent choices but are complementary levers in a coherent strategic position.
+This pattern strongly supports the conclusion of Proposition \ref{prop:R2}: trial length and price are not independent choices but are complementary parameters in a strategic contract design.